 - The puck is batted to an opponent who gains possession and control of the puck, in which case play shall continue, or

 - A player of the defending team bats the puck into their own goal, in which case the goal is allowed.

 - The use of "slap shot" in the Youth and Girls' 10 & under age classifications and below is prohibited.
 When a player who, in the process of making a forehand or backhand shot or pass, raises the blade of the stick above his waist as part of the backswing, play shall be stopped immediately and a face-off is conducted at one of the end zone face-off spots of the offending team."

 A referee signals a high sticking call by holding both fists clenched together at the height of the forehead.

-the referee finds blood, in which case a double minor penalty is assessed, recalling the adage, "No blood, no
+No matter how minor, in every single instance the referee checks for injury.
+A minor penalty is assessed unless the referee finds blood, in which case a double minor penalty is assessed, recalling the adage, "No blood, no foul."

 How to Avoid High Sticking

 Due to the risk of head injuries, including concussions, in recent years the NHL has taken steps to add rules like high sticking to prevent contact to the head.
 While head protection for players is crucial, NHL teams are coming up with innovative ways to avoid high sticking, its associated injuries, and the subsequent penalties.
 Defensemen can run drills using sticks weighted with three pucks taped to their blades.
 The added weight ensures that players keep their sticks on the ice while making defensive plays.